essential-contributions/essential-integration/docs/getting-started/src/getting-started/counter/deploy-and-solve.md

 }
 ```

-Lets put the above JSON in a `solution.json` file.
+Lets put the above JSON in a `solutions.json` file.

+> **Note:** We use the plural "solutions" here, as the following `pint submit`
+> command actually supports submitting whole sets of solutions simultaneously.

 To submit our solution to the local builder, we can now use the following command:

 ```
-pint submit --builder-address "http://127.0.0.1:3554" --solution "./solution.json"
+pint submit --builder-address "http://127.0.0.1:3554" --solutions "./solutions.json"
 ```

-As confirmation that the builder received our solution, it responds with its
+As confirmation that the builder received our solution, it responds with the
-content address.
+content address of the set.

 However, this is not enough to know whether or not our solution was included in
 a block, or whether it passed the contract's constraints at all.